 Entities are one of the most powerful components to search – whether it’s before or after authorship, we can argue but both have the weight of “authority” applied to them when it comes to SERP placements.
 This often leads to another question…

-What is a Google Entity Stack and Why Build a Google Entity Stack?
+What is a Google Entity Stack and Why Build a Google Stack in the Google Cloud?

-Those are great questions.
-Well, let’s apply rational logic from the perspective of Google and Googlebot.
-All of the properties in a Google Asset Stack are Google-owned properties and Google loves Google.
+Those are great questions from users.
+Well, let’s apply the information from above including the definition of what a “stack” or Google stack is, and then also apply some rational logic from the perspective of Google and Googlebot.
+All of the properties in a Google Drive Asset Stack are Google-owned properties and Google loves Google.
 It’s just a fact.
-But in all well-intentioned efforts, a brand should be filling these Google-owned properties with quality, relevant content.
-In essence, these properties all score 100 out of 100 on the authority scale from big G’s perspective.
-Push relevant content into these assets with some strategy behind it and I think you will come to see why these are valuable components of a sound SEO strategy.
+But in all well-intentioned efforts, a brand should be filling these Google-owned properties with quality, relevant, people-first content and branded content like the company name, address, phone, website, services, etc. In essence, these properties all score 100 out of 100 on the authority scale from big G’s perspective.
+Push relevant content into these assets with some strategy behind it and I think you will come to see why these are a valuable option for a sound SEO strategy.

-Getting a GMB listing and a web page into page one of the SERPs is typically done (building up the domain authority of a company) with content and links to sites that are relevant in their industry and using SEO best practices on articles, blog posts, and so forth.
-Building domain authority and entity authority is an entire topic unto itself but these are the core drivers of rankings in the SERPS for money keywords as long as you have your entity and domain relevancy nailed through great technical on-page SEO strategies and best practices.
+Getting a GMB listing and a web page into page one of the SERPs is typically done (building up the domain authority of a company) with content, signals (especially mobile device signals), and links to sites that are relevant in their industry and using SEO best practices on articles, blog posts, and so forth.
+Building domain authority and entity authority is an entire topic unto itself but these are the core drivers of rankings in the SERPS for money keywords as long as you have your entity and domain + page relevancy nailed through great technical on-page SEO strategies and best practices.

 Ranking Search Results Based on Entity Signals